Camanachd Association: Structure

 The Camanachd Association was founded in 1893 after a meeting in Kingussie in order to formalize a set of rules for the many shinty clubs across the British Isles.

 The Camanachd Association maintained its initial structure for much of its first century, but the ‘Future of Shinty' Report published in 1981 led to a compete restructuring of the way in which shinty was organised and managed.
 That, in turn, led to the move away from a dependence on volunteers to govern the sport, to the Association's first salaried employees being employed.
 This also resulted in the other myriad associations which organised shinty coming under the Association.
-Other associations which still have a strong role in organising shinty are the Glasgow Celtic Society, the Macaulay Association and the Schools Camanachd Association.
+Other associations which still have a strong role in organising shinty are the Glasgow Celtic Society, the Macaulay Association, the Women's Camanachd Association and formerly the Schools Camanachd Association.

 In 2005, the Camanachd Association changed its structure again and moved to being a company limited by guarantee with no share capital.
 The company is overseen by a board of directors, most of whom are volunteers who are chosen by the members at the AGM.
+The association employs 11 full time staff across the country, and has been headquartered at Bught Park Pavilion since its 2025 redevelopment.
+Having hosted Shinty since the 1920's, the Bught Park currently hosts the MacTavish Cup Final, the Shinty/Hurling international and the Camanachd Cup Final on a rotational basis, as well as being the location of Shinty's Story - Sgeul na Camanachd, a permanent bilingual exhibition dedicated to the sport.

 The membership of the association consists of shinty clubs and related associations, such as the Glasgow Celtic Society.
 The membership appoints non-salaried office-bearers through the Annual General Meeting, which is also the only medium through which the playing rules of shinty can be altered.